seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         STATUS      current
         DESCRIPTION
-             "Public key algorithm with which the public key is used (as associated with the asymmetric key material (e.g. X.509 Certificate)).
+             "Public key algorithm with which the public key is used (as associated with the asymmetric key material (e.g., X.509 Certificate)).

              Note, this is a free form OCTET STRING column, meaning